lawrennd/old_talks/_mlphysical/emulation.md

   * Either turn based (e.g. Game of Life or F1 Strategy Simulations)
   * Or Event based (e.g. Gillespie algorithm for chemical models}

 \notes{We've introduced simulations from the perspective of laws of physics.
-In practice, many simulations may not directly encode for the laws of physics, but they might encode expert intuitions about a problem.
+In practice, many simulations may not directly encode for the laws of physics, but they might encode expert intuitions about a problem (like Pooh's intuition about hooshing).

 For example, in Formula 1 races, the cars have tyres that wear at different rates.
 Softer tyres allow the cars to drive faster but wear quicker.
 Harder tyres man the car drives slower but they last longer.
 Changing between tyres is part of the race, and it has a time penalty.
 Before each race the teams decide what their strategy will be with tyre changes.
 It's not only how many tyre changes that are important, but when they happen.
 If you change your tyre early, you might get a speed advantage and be able to pass your rival when they change their tyre later.
 This is a trick known as 'undercutting', but if your early change puts you back onto the track behind other slower cars, you will lose this advantage. }